qouteall/immptl/docs/wiki/Portal-Animation.md

 4. Repeat step 2 and step 3 as you want.
 5. Use `/portal animation build finish` to finish building the animation and get a infinitely repeating animation.
 If you want the animation to repeat for 1 time, use `/portal animation build finish 1`.

-You can build multiple normal animations and their transformations will add up.
+One portal can have multiple normal animations at the same time and they will add up.

 ## Relative Teleportation